The Serious Cardiovascular Side Effects of Opioid Use

 Cardiovascular Death May be More Prevalent than Overdose Deaths

-Researchers at Vanderbilt University found that people who take opioids for chronic pain are far more likely to die from cardiovascular or respiratory problems then they are from accidental overdose.
+Researchers at Vanderbilt University found that people who take opioids for chronic pain are far more likely to die from cardiovascular or respiratory problems than they are from accidental overdose.

 They found that over twice as many opioid-receiving patients died from cardiovascular or respiratory problems than overdose.